importantchoice/nextSongs/README.md

 * Songs in the `current` category will appear every day.
 * Songs in the `middle old` category will appear every n-th day.
 This interval can be configured.
-* Songs in the `old` category will appear randomly
+* Songs in the `old` category will appear randomly.
+Songs with a higher weight will appear more often.

 The count of songs in `middle old` category will be dynamically calculated.